 About Peter Randall

 With over forty-five years of experience, Peter E. Randall is one of New Hampshire's best known editorial photographers.
-He is the author of fourteen books, nine of which feature his photographs.
-New Hampshire Four Seasons (1979) was the first published book of New Hampshire color photograhs.
+He is the author of fifteen books, ten of which feature his photographs.
+New Hampshire Four Seasons (1979) was the first published book of New Hampshire color photographs.
 He has also published photo essays on Portsmouth, New Hampshire, and Newburyport, Salem, and Marblehead, Massachusetts, as well as two volumes on the Isles of Shoals.
-His photographic books include New Hampshire A Living Landscape, a collection of his panoramic photographs of New Hampshire (1996), and New Hampshire Then and Now, eighty sets of historical and contemporary photographs of the Granite State from 1840 to 2005 (published in 2006).
+His photographic books include Hampton Beach, Summer of '83 (published 2019), New Hampshire A Living Landscape, a collection of his panoramic photographs of New Hampshire (1996), and New Hampshire Then and Now, eighty sets of historical and contemporary photographs of the Granite State from 1840 to 2005 (published in 2006).